 Is Pyramidal Sweet Spot Training Better than Polarized?

-In this episode, Coach Frank Overton and Coach Christian Parrett discuss pyramidal training: what it is, research studies from world tour athletes that support its use, real-world examples of how pyramidal training differs from polarized training, and why the 'Polarized versus Sweet Spot Training' is a false debate.
+Coach Christian Parrett discusses pyramidal training: what it is, research studies from world tour athletes that support its use, real-world examples of how pyramidal training differs from polarized training, and why the 'Polarized versus Sweet Spot Training' is a false debate.

 What is Polarized Training?
 What is Pyramidal Training?

 - Remind people where these concepts come from: studies into TID of elite athletes (IOW this isn’t hard science, it’s just breaking open training diaries).

 - Polarized: Lots of time in Zone 1, focused work in Zone 3, almost no time in Zone 2

 - Pyramidal: Lots of time in Zone 1, plenty of time in Zone 2, a bit of time in Zone 3, and ratios may change throughout the season.

 - Evidence of both in elite athletes but in cyclists it’s almost always pyramidal.